Donald Trump Will Use Twitter For Policy Announcements, Even Though ‘No Computer Is Safe’

 Trump’s presidential transition team has done its best to move away from any potential Russian role in the election.
 Trump and his spokespersons have repeatedly said the country should “move on”.
 The Trump team has also cast doubt on the conclusions of the major intelligence agencies and criticized President Obama’s decision to expel Russian officials from the United States.

 As president, Donald Trump will continue to use Twitter to communicate with the public.
 His election has not changed the frequency or tone of his tweets.
-His new year’s Twitter message specifically mentioned his ‘enemies’ and sore losers.
+His new year’s Twitter message specifically mentioned his “enemies” and sore losers.

-Trump’s supporters and surrogates might praise his use of Twitter as an innovative way to engage directly with voters but critics see Trump wasting time on social media while attacking his opponents in a very public forum.
+Trump’s supporters and surrogates might praise his use of Twitter as an innovative way to engage directly with voters, but critics see Trump wasting time on social media while attacking his opponents in a very public forum.
 Whatever approach Trump will take to the presidency, he seems certain to continue sending unfiltered tweets and making instant headlines using Twitter.

 [Featured Image by Evan Vucci/AP Images]